rskorikov/fedora/README.md

 4. Upgrade the system with command:
 _sudo dnf upgrade_
-That should install the newer kernel, and would also build the new modules for that kernel as well as building the modules for the current kernel. wait at least 5 minutes after the upgrade completes before rebooting!
+That should install the newer kernel, and would also build the new modules for that kernel as well as building the modules for the current kernel.
+Wait for at least 5 minutes after the upgrade completes before rebooting!

 5. Verify the modules are rebuilt properly with command _sudo akmods --force --rebuild_